Last Updated: 18.10.2023

 Looking for Bali’s best surf spots?
 Bali is home to at least 60 surf spots and there probably isn’t a bad one among them.
-So when you’re visiting an island with so many choices, how do you choose where to surd?
+So when you’re visiting an island with so many choice of surf spots, how do you choose where to surf?

 1. Padang Padang

 Known as the “Balinese Pipeline”, this white sand beach is located on the Bukit Peninsula just 3km (2 miles) north of the temple at Uluwatu and is accessed via a stepped path off the main road.

 Padang Padang beach is actually home to two breaks — the famous left break and the gentler beach break.
 One is for experts (Padang Padang Left) and the other for all levels (Padang Padang Right).

 Padang Padang Left is a reef break with all the tubes, wave height and a speed an expert could want.
 Like Hawaii’s famous Pipeline, it requires significant skill to attempt.